Warning: mysqli::mysqli(): (HY000/1049): Unknown database 'stats' in C:\inethome\indexlog.php on line 66

 I have to mention here that I am only available part-time, in the evenings and on weekends; I work full-time

-for an international IT services and consulting company, and cannot at this time commit to a full-time self-employment.
+for a national Healthcare Information Exchange and consulting company, and cannot at this time commit to a full-time self-employment.

 However, I believe I can help you with your needs; please contact me and we can talk about it.